Aeurias/NadeshikoSlimeVR/README.md

 - [ ] Solder on a SK12D07VG slide switch.
 - [ ] (Optional/Ankle trackers for foot extensions) Solder on a ZH 1.5mm 5 Pin header for communication with an extension tracker.
 - [ ] Solder the BMI/BNO08X module to the PCB with header pins or flush.
-- [ ] Solder on a D1 Mini with included header pins.
+- [ ] Solder on a D1 Mini with included header pins, adjust them if needed.
 - [ ] Use polyimide tape or equivalent on header pins and the LiPo battery to protect it from puncture, and shorts.
 - [ ] Check LiPo's battery JST plug matches the +/- polarity as on the PCB's header (Fix the battery plug if not).
 - [ ] Connect the LiPo battery with the power switch in the OFF position.